nglange/help-documentation/_commonadmin/report-issue.md

   * Any additional useful information

-**2. Open a new ticket with IBM COS Support** by using one of the following methods:
+**2. Open a new ticket with COS Dedicated IBM Managed Support** by using one of the following methods:

 * email: support@bluebox.net
 * chat: chat.bluebox.net